 - Fettuccine pasta – a flat pasta is best to absorb the sauce, other types of pasta like angel hair or penne don’t work as well.
 If you don’t have fettuccine, then try bucatini.

 - Butter, green onions and garlic – these form the base of the sauce.
-You could also add mushrooms.
+You could also add some mushrooms.

 - White wine – it takes less than a cup so you’ll still have plenty to drink with dinner.